gmoraesalvarez/timepiece/README.md

 # timepiece
 A time tracker

 Works directly on your browser.
-Uses localstorage or a cloud (to be integrated yet).
+Uses localstorage or a cloud (any webserver with php).
 Very barebones.